-This study therefore examined the impact of rural banking on farmers in Ghana.
+This study therefore examined the impact of rural banking on rural farmers in Ghana.
 The research seeks to access farmers on how to access credits from banks.
-Although, there are three rural banks in the Offinso Municipality, farmers face difficulty in accessing credit.
-The researchers were poised to know more of the challenges farmers in the Offinso Municipality face in accessing credit from rural banks in the Municipality.
-Also we seek to identify some of the causes why rural banks in the Offinso Municipality do not offer credit to farmers and also identify other competitors for credit in the Offinso Municipality.
-The simple random sampling procedure was used to select fifty (50) farmers and three (3) rural bank staffs for the research.
+Although, there are about five rural banks in the Offinso Municipality, farmers face difficulty in accessing credit.
+The researchers is poised to know more of the challenges farmers in the Offinso Municipality face in accessing credit from rural banks in the Municipality.
+Also we seek to identify some of the causes why rural banks in the OffinsoMunicipality do not offer credit to farmers and also identify other competitors for credit in the OffinsoMunicipality.
+The simple random sampling procedure was used to select thirty (30) farmers and five (5) rural bank managersfor the research.
 We used both questionnaires and interviews to get data for the research.
 Statistical Package for Social Scientists (SPSS) and Microsoft Excel software were used for the data analysis.
-Primary data was gained from the rural bank staffs and some farmers.
+Primary data was gained from the rural bank managers and some farmers.
 The secondary data were collected from the Rural Bank Offices in the form of journals and other periodicals as well as from other literature by some authors on the related subject.